eaasglobal/docs/market.md

 ![](/src/headers/4_Pain_Solution.png)

 ::: information
-*EAAS.GLOBAL helps you to monetize your carbon footprint data in exchange for CO2 credits*
+*eaas.global helps you to monetize your carbon footprint data in exchange for CO2 credits*
 :::

 ![](/src/headers/6_businessmodel.png)